saianish03/vllm_mlx_qwen/README.md

-# vllm_mlx_qwen
+# Inference Serving with vLLM on Apple Silicon Chips using MLX

-Inference serving on Apple MLX with vLLM
+Learning how to serve llms on apple chips using MLX and vLLM